tetricky/sqlite-backup/README.md

 #### BACKUP_DIR

-The location of the backups created.
+The location of the backups created to be copied to the storage backend.

-Default: `/sqliteback/backup`
+Default: `/backup`

 #### DB_NAME